egze/ruby_dci/README.md

 ### Role

 In a Rails app I put my roles in `app/roles`.
 Roles are plain ruby modules.
 You define a role by including `DCI::Role`.
+A role has access to the `context` and to the `context_events` methods.
+You can push events to `context_events` to process them after the transaction.

 ```ruby
 module Customer